 When Disney River Country opened in 1976, visitors flocked to Orange County, Florida to ride the winding slides and traverse the wooden bridges.

 The park closed down 25 years later.
-After leaving the park empty and abandoned for 15 years, Disney finally drained and filled River Country's 330,000-gallon pool in 2016.
+After leaving the park empty and abandoned for 15 years, Disney is finally draining River Country's 330,000-gallon pool.

-As the Orlando Sentinel reported, the Upstream Plunge pool was filled with cement, since standing water can attract mosquitoes -- a growing concern due to the Zika virus.
-Disney said the work was not related to Zika, and doesn't have any plans to re-open the long-closed park, the rest of which is still decaying.
+As the Orlando Sentinel reports, the Upstream Plunge pool will be filled with cement, since standing water can attract mosquitoes -- a growing concern due to the Zika virus.
+Disney says the work is not related to Zika, and doesn't have any plans to re-open the long-closed park, the rest of which is still decaying.

 A Cleveland-based photographer who works under the pseudonym Seph Lawless documented the abandoned park in his photo series "Dismaland."
 (This is also the name of Banksy's 2015 art exhibition, a fake apocalyptic theme park near Bristol, England.)